muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 ChatGetter
 ==========

-All events base `ChatGetter <telethon.tl.custom.chatgetter.ChatGetter>`, and some of the objects below do too, so it's important to know its methods.
+All events base `ChatGetter <wuyusile.tl.custom.chatgetter.ChatGetter>`, and some of the objects below do too, so it's important to know its methods.

-.. currentmodule:: telethon.tl.custom.chatgetter.ChatGetter
+.. currentmodule:: wuyusile.tl.custom.chatgetter.ChatGetter

 .. autosummary::
     :nosignatures: